Speaking & Workshops

-From Burnout to Balance: A Reflective Talk on Building a Sustainable Career
+From Burnout to Balance: Reflections on Sustaining a Career Over Time

 Workshop on Balance for Academics